rust-lang/crates.io/README.md

 ## Configuration

-The registry currently requires some configuration via environment variables to start up and run.
+The app currently requires some configuration via environment variables to start up and run.

 ```
 # Credentials for uploading packages to S3